shruthaprakashds-cmyk/titanic-eda-with-r-tidyverse/README.md

 # Titanic Survivor Analysis Using R (tidyverse)

 This project performs exploratory data analysis on the Titanic dataset using R and the tidyverse.
-The objective is to understand passenger survival patterns through data cleaning and visualization.
+The objective is to understand passenger survival patterns through EDA.

 ## Dataset
 The Titanic dataset includes details such as passenger age, gender, class, fare, and survival status.